Mt Ol doinyo Lengai Trekking

-At very early morning 1:00 a.m. drive to the base of the Ol ‘doinyo Lengai mountain to start the climb.
+At the very early morning 1:00 a.m. drive to the base of the Ol ‘doinyo Lengai mountain to start the climb.
 Reach at the summit during sunrise and spend some time there before coming down to the base of the mountain.
-From there clients will be transferred by jeep to Kamakia camp for shower and rest.
+From there, clients will be transferred by jeep to Kamakia camp for a shower and rest.
 Dinner and overnight at Kamakia camp.

 Breakfast then drive back to Arusha or Moshi.
 This depends on the itinerary.

 - Park entry fee,